Massaging your breasts will clear the milk ducts and cause the milk to flow more freely, which will help empty the breasts and therefore

 An increase in blood circulation within the breast.

 You can decrease the symptoms of menstrual cramps.

 Some women massage to stimulate breast growth, resulting in a larger cup size.

 Breast Massage Tips

-- Use a lotion while massaging - a natural lotion if you are breastfeeding.
-Coconut or olive oil is really good for this.
+Use a lotion while massaging: a natural lotion if you are breastfeeding.
+Coconut or olive oil are natural and safe to use.

-- Gentle rubbing and/or squeezing is enough to get the blood flowing.
-Do not press too hard or you could damage your glandular tissue.
+Gentle rubbing and squeezing is enough to get the blood flowing.
+Do not press too hard, or you could damage your glandular tissue.
 The rule of thumb is that it should not be painful.

-- When you feel your breasts warming up, it’s a good sign that the blood flow in your breasts has increased.
+When you feel your breasts warming up, it’s a good sign; this indicates that the blood flow in your breasts has increased.

-- You can massage your breasts every time you have a bath, and you can just use some soap for lubrication.
-This way you won't forget and you will be more relaxed during a massage.
-Other Helpful Resources
+You can massage your breasts every time you have a bath; you can use soap as a lubricant.
+This way you won't forget, and you will be more relaxed during a massage.

 What Other Moms Have Said